Leaving PIMCO.com

 For municipal bond investors, tax loss harvesting can go a long way toward reducing the burden of capital gains taxes.

-Fortunately for investors looking to reduce their tax burden, the practice of tax loss harvesting can be used to help offset capital gains, thereby potentially increasing the overall tax efficiency of an investment portfolio.
+For investors looking to reduce their tax burden, the practice of tax loss harvesting can be used to help offset taxes from capital gains, by selling investments that have experienced losses.
+This strategy potentially increases the overall tax efficiency of an investment portfolio.

 What is tax loss harvesting?